Convert ODT to SVG

 Apache OpenOffice: Native (full support) Microsoft Word: Import/Export Google Docs: Full support |

-Web Browsers: Native (all modern)
+Web Browsers: Native (all modern browsers)

 Inkscape: Native (full support) Adobe Illustrator: Full support Figma/Sketch: Import/Export |